Paul Beresford: Parliamentary career

+At the snap 2017 general election Beresford was again re-elected with an increased vote share of 61.9% and a decreased majority of 24,137.
+He was again re-elected at the 2019 general election with a decreased vote share of 55.4% and a decreased majority of 12,041.

 In 2021 Beresford introduced a further Private Members Bill – the Local Government (Disqualification) Bill – intended to prevent individuals who have been given non custodial sentences for sexual offences from sitting as local councillors or mayors.
 This Bill received the backing of the government and completed successful passage through the Commons in January 2022.
 It subsequently passed through the House of Lords and received Royal Assent in April 2022.

 In July 2022, during the political crisis caused by the Pincher Scandal, Beresford announced that he had lost confidence in Prime Minister Boris Johnson and felt he should resign.
 Beresford went on to back Rishi Sunak in both the first and second Conservative Party leadership contests of 2022.

-Beresford announced in early 2023 that he would step down at the next general election.
+Beresford announced in early 2023 that he would step down at the 2024 general election.